Call us: 0333 999 2676

 8. United States – Classic American Pancakes

-In the USA, pancakes are thick and fluffy, often served in stacks with butter and maple syrup.
-They are a classic breakfast food, popular in diners and at weekend brunches.
+In the USA, Americans enjoy thick, fluffy pancakes in stacks with butter and maple syrup.
+Diners across the USA serve it as a classic breakfast food and at weekend brunches.

 A favourite way to enjoy them is with crispy bacon on the side or even on top, combining sweet and salty flavours.
 Some American families also have a fun Shrove Tuesday tradition of hiding small objects like coins or buttons in the batter, each symbolising a different fortune for the year ahead.